 The Liability Waiver is your acknowledgement of these risks and of your full responsibility for your own well-being.
 It also protects the Sierra Club, its affiliates and your Outings Leader from having to worry about getting sued over something that is out of their control.

 There would be no Sierra Club outings program and we GLS volunteers would not be leading hikes if we had to assume liability for anything that might go wrong.
 We are happy to provide an opportunity, but you are ultimately responsible for your health and safety.
 We encourage you to be knowledgeable about outdoor safety and survival.

-If you find that you are unable to go on an outing that you signed up for, please contact the Outings Leader as soon as possible.
+If you find that you are unable to go on an outing that you signed up for, please update your RSVP on Meetup.com as soon as possible.
 Outings often fill up quickly and have wait lists, so if you can't make it, please let someone else take your spot.
-Don't be a no-show.
+Don't be a no-show!